ipfs/kubo/docs/config.md

 ### `Routing.Routers`

-It can contains several Router implementation, some of them using the [reframe specs](https://github.com/ipfs/specs/blob/master/REFRAME.md).
+It can contain several Router implementations, such as DHT and delegated routing based on the [reframe protocol](https://github.com/ipfs/specs/blob/master/REFRAME.md).

 // TODO add more documentation